SifatAhmad/Simple-Scientific-Calculator---java--/README.md

 # Simple-Scientific-Calculator---java--
-Simple-Scientific-Calculator Developed in Java Enviornment By Sifat Ahmad Happy Coding !
+Developed in Java Enviornment By Sifat Ahmad
+        © Sifat Ahmad 2015